Top 12 Amazing Temples in Chiang Mai

 Due to the history of the city, the Temples in Chiang Mai are the city’s most important attractions.
 By taking a walk through the old town you will probably discover a new, pretty Buddhist temple every few meters.
 But you can also explore spectacular hidden temples in the forest and temples on mountain.
 Some of these sacred places in Chiang Mai offer meditation classes, others provide Monk Chat, a possibility to talk with a monk about questions of life.
 A temple tour is part of every North Thailand trip, but which are the most famous temples in the city?
 That is not easily answered with a choice of about 200 different temples to see.

-This blog post is a guide for the best Temples in Chiang Mai that shouldn`t be missed.
-In addition, you will receive useful info about a temple tour, the dress code, prices and which temple offer meditation.
+This post is a guide for the best Temples in Chiang Mai that should not be missed.
+In addition, you will receive useful information about a temple tour, the dress code, prices and which temple offer meditation.

 Wat Chedi Luang

 Wat Chedi Luang is one of the most famous temples in Chiang Mai.
 This approximately 600-year-old temple is one of the highest buildings in the old town.
 Built pyramid-like, it stands in the middle of the temple complex and can already be seen from afar.
 But also the other temples of the area are impressive.
 For example, here you will find a beautiful reclining Buddha and you can listen to monks praying.
 Above all, in the morning or in the late afternoon, you will experience an incredibly beautiful and tranquil atmosphere.

 Tip: At Wat Chadi Luang you have the opportunity to talk with monks at the Monk Chat.
 A great opportunity to learn more about Buddhism in Thailand.

 - Opening Hours: Wat Chedi Luang opens from 06:00 am to 6:30 pm.

 - Prices: The entrance fee to Wat Chedi Luang costs 40 Baht.